Michal-Atlas/DawnStorm/system/index.md

 To find your `Die Bonus` in a skill, divide it by 2 rounded up.

-To find your `Die Bonus` to an action, find a `Skill` that most closely resembles that action, and add to it half the `Die Bonus` of its parent skill.
+To find your `Die Bonus` to an action at which you concentrate and take time, find a `Skill` that most closely resembles that action, and add to it half the `Die Bonus` of its parent skill.

 Add the `Die Bonus` to the `CR` and you succeed if you roll **lower** than the given total.